 The oscilloscope trigger circuitry helps you locate the waveform you want to view.
 There are several different types of triggering, but the one that is used most often is edge triggering.
 Edge triggering identifies a trigger condition by looking for the slope (rising or falling) and voltage level (trigger level) on the source you select.
-Any input channel, auxiliary input trigger, or line can be used as the trigger source.
+Any input channel, auxiliary input trigger (only in 4-channel oscilloscopes), line, or external trigger (only in 2-channel oscilloscopes) can be used as the trigger source.